polterguy/polterguy.github.io/documentation/magic/index.md

 * __[filter]__ - Optional filter declaring _"namespace"_ of cache items to evict

-This endpoint is obsolete and will be changed in a future version of Magic.
+**Notice** - This endpoint is to be considered obsolete and might change in a future version of Magic.

 #### GET magic/system/cache/list-cache-count